simvux/cranelift-examples/README.md

 * Avoid including anything unrelated to what the example tries to show.
 * Heavily comment any part that is relevant to the example.
 * Use duplicated comments.
-The same comment being copy-pasted in two different files for the same snippet is fine, as any part should be able to be used in isolation.
+The same comment being copy-pasted in two different functions for the same snippet is fine, as any function should make sense in isolation.
 * Use the boilerplate helpers provided by `lib.rs`
 * Use a lot of `let my_ident = { ... };` to create a tree-like code style that mimics the kind of tree structures compilers often lower.
+* Avoid abstraction and wrappers over Cranelift